Paradoxxs/Cybersecurity/Privilege escalation.md

 			-	e.g. Open Dialog, Print Dialog, Help, Links
 		- Notepad support url in "Open"
 		- MS paint as FTP tool
+		- NSLookup as File transfer
+			 By hiding data into a TXT record on a domain under our control, pile the TXT data into a file.
+		- 	Use debug.exe to recreate EXE or DLL.
+				Takes ASCII and reads into memory.
+		-	rundll32.exe load malicious dll
+		-	Office macros
+		-